AmeriFlora '92: Origins

 AmeriFlora was formed and incorporated on November 14, 1986, and sanctioned as an official 1992 commemorative event by the United States Christopher Columbus Quincentenary Jubilee Commission in 1989.
-The organizers wanted to create national attention, and put the otherwise quiet city "on the map".
+The organizers wanted to create national attention and put the otherwise quiet city "on the map".

 It was billed as the first International Floral and Garden Exhibition in the United States.
 A team of central Ohio residents, special event planners and horticultural experts began working in the mid-1980s, and by 1992, the staff included over 200 full-time employees.

 Franklin Park was part of AmeriFlora's bid for use of the site.
-It required not only cleaning it up for the exposition, but removing all traces of the event and returning it to the city as a public park.
+It required not only cleaning it up for the exposition but removing all traces of the event and returning it to the city as a public park.

-On the grounds sits the Franklin Park Conservatory, originally built in 1895 and modeled after the Glass Palace of the 1893 World Columbian Exposition in Chicago.
+On the grounds sits the Franklin Park Conservatory, originally built in 1895 and modeled after the Glass Palace of the 1893 World's Columbian Exposition in Chicago.
 A $16 million renovation and expansion project made the Victorian structure the centerpiece of AmeriFlora and Franklin Park.

 Topiary Park in downtown Columbus was also created as an exhibit for the festival.